rickshibata/Profile-Site/_pages/about.md

 <figure style="width: 100px" class="align-left">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/UWseal.svg" alt="">
 </figure>
-My home city is Seattle, WA where I received my dual-degree in BSME and a BS in Economics from the University of Washington in 2016.
+My home city is Seattle, WA, where I received my dual-degree in BSME and a BS in Economics from the University of Washington in 2016.

 When I'm not studying, I enjoy traveling and going out on backpacking trips.
 My hobbies also include reading, practicing the bass guitar and cooking.
 I currently hold a SSI Open Water Diver license and 3-kyu in Kendo.
 I love learning new things to do and am always picking up new hobbies.